matthewmuccio/BlockNet/README.md

 - The number of leading zeroes, which will default to 2, decides the difficulty of the PoW algorithm.
 - This PoW algorithm is difficult to compute but easy to verify once we figure out the nonce.
   - Verifying will just involve running the hash function again.

+5. Adding blocks to the chain, and mining
+- In order to add blocks to the chain, I must first verify two components:
+  - The PoW that is provided is correct.
+  - The previous_hash field of the block to be added points to the hash of the latest block in the chian.
+- At this point, I must implement a mechanism for mining the blocks.
+- The transactions are initially stored in a pool of unconfirmed transactions.
+- The process of putting the unconfirmed transactions in a block and computing PoW is known as mining the blocks.
+- Once the nonce satisfying our constraints is figured out, we can say that a block has been mined.
+- At that point, the block is put into the blockchain.
+- In most cryptocurrencies, miners may be awarded some cryptocurrency as a reward for spending their computing power to compute PoW.